-Upon the completion of this offering, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because our parent, GenScript Biotech Corporation, or GenScript, will beneficially own % of our ordinary shares representing % of the voting power of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.
+Genscript Biotech Corporation, or GenScript, our parent majority shareholder, has agreed to purchase \$12.0 million of our ordinary shares at the initial public offering price per share adjusted to reflect the ADS-to-ordinary share ratio in a private placement transaction that would close concurrently with, and be contingent and conditioned upon consummation of, this offering.
+The closing of this offering is not conditioned upon the closing of the proposed concurrent private placement.
+The underwriters will not receive any fees in connection with the sale of shares to GenScript in the concurrent private placement.
+Upon the completion of this offering and the concurrent private placement to our parent, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because GenScript will beneficially own 66% of our ordinary shares representing 66% of the voting power of our total issued and outstanding share capital immediately after the completion of this offering and concurrent private placement, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.

-The underwriters expect to deliver the ADSs against payment in New York, New York on , 2020.
+The underwriters expect to deliver the ADSs against payment in New York, New York on June 9, 2020.